Keywarn/Rolling-Ball-Game/README.md

 | 3     | Half pipe ending in flat |
 |       |                          |

+Flat pieces are 3 units wide and half a unity thick.
 If the index is odd, cycle to the next index.
 Otherwise chance of staying on same index or moving forward one.